-- a fuse holder
+- an inline fuse holder

 - 2 different colors of wire (so that you don't get confused later on)

-- a 220uf 16v Capacitor, part number P5139-ND from Digikey.
+- a 220uf 16v Capacitor.

 - if you choose to add an LED, you need an LED and an appropriate resistor for 5V.
 This depends on your LED's rating.
 Any LED will do, here are the values for the most common LEDs : 1.2v = 220ohm, 1.6v = 180ohm, 2v = 180 ohm, 2.2v = 150ohm.
 If you have a strange LED or want to make it brighter, please use this resistor calculator.